nim-lang/langserver/README.md

   for each file and this configuration will allow configuring pair `projectPath`/`fileRegex` so when one of the regexp in the list matches current file then `nimls` will use `root` to start `nimsuggest`.
+- `nim.timeout` - the request timeout in ms after which `nimlangserver` will restart the language server.
+If not specified the default is 2 minutes.
+- `nim.nimsuggestPath` - the path to the `nimsuggest`.
+The default is `"nimsuggest"`.

 ``` json
 {